Kashmir At It's Royal Best

 stone channel running down the centre and a series of terraces.

-metres, and often the most crowed.
-The walks beside the channel are
+338 metres, and often the most crowed.
+The walks beside the

-bordered with lines of cypresses and Chinars.
-Also found within its
+channel are bordered with lines of cypresses and Chinars.
+Also

-vicinity are some remains of Mughal period buildings including a
+found within its vicinity are some remains of Mughal period

-double storey pavilion enclosed on two sides latticed windows.
+buildings including a double storey pavilion enclosed on two

-by 38 metres, the Chasma Shahi, or 'Royal Spring', are well up the
+metres by 38 metres, the Chasma Shahi, or 'Royal Spring', are

-hillside, above the Nehru Memorial Park.
-The fresh water spring in
+well up the hillside, above the Nehru Memorial Park.
+The fresh

-these pleasant, quieter gardens is reputed to have medicinal
+water spring in these pleasant, quieter gardens is reputed to

 The gardens were laid out in 1632 by Ali Mardan Khan and include